 When it comes to the application of data, information engineers are relying more and more on AI in order to make our cars, homes and workplaces smarter than ever.

-Our new specialisation, Intelligent Information Engineering, focuses on application orientated data science, training engineers to use AI across a range of applications, including advanced manufacturing, automatic driving, 5G, and virtual reality.
+Our Intelligent Information Engineering specialisation focuses on application orientated data science, training engineers to use AI across a range of applications, including advanced manufacturing, automatic driving, 5G, and virtual reality.

-The new major is unique in the way that it bridges the gap between software engineering, data science, and AI.
+The specialisation is unique in the way that it bridges the gap between software engineering, data science, and AI.

 This will allow students to work across all industries by developing their specialised technical knowledge in information engineering.